Athena News API Documentation

 Our standard query fields makes use of Semantic Search.
 Semantic search means that instead of just matching exact keywords, the search engine understands the intent behind your query.

-” a semantic search engine will interpret that you're interested in news about fiscal, trade, or monetary policy, even if those specific terms aren't used in every article.
+For example, if you search for “latest updates on U.S. economic policy changes” a semantic search engine will interpret that you're interested in news about fiscal, trade, or monetary policy, even if those specific terms aren't used in every article.
 It might return articles on government budget changes, regulatory reforms, or related market reactions—all because it recognizes that these topics are contextually related to your original query.

 You could then combine that with Key Phrases to make sure articles talk about the federal reserve.
-For instance ("federal reserve" and "rates")
+For instance ("federal reserve" and "rates").

 Key Phrases